nguyensjsu/sp21-202-husky-haven/README.md

 Cloud : The Cloud Platform lets you pass through with faster speeds.

-Ground : The Ground Platform allows you to bounce with a medium speed onto the next platform.
+Regular : The Regular  Platform allows you to bounce with a medium speed onto the next platform.

 <br/><br/>